Xuan Wu Shan Nine Emperor Gods Festival 2017

 The umbrella is then closed and stowed in the back.
 The boy again follows Guan Yin 观音娘娘 in between the candles.
 They stop at the altar where the boy offers incense.
 The ritual is complete.

-Next, the Guo Ping An Qiao ritual begins.
-Zhong Tan Yuan Shuai 中坛元帅 and Qi Tian Da Sheng斉天大聖 are called down.
+Next, the Crossing the Bridge of Blessing (Guo Ping An Qiao) ritual begins.
+Zhong Tan Yuan Shuai 中坛元帅 and Qi Tian Da Sheng 齐天大圣 are invited.
 Guan Yin 观音娘娘 prepares talismans for the ritual.

-The two deities pay respects at all the altar after being called down.
+The two deities pay respects at all the altars after their arrival.

 Zhong Tan Yuan Shuai 中坛元帅 prepares the four corners of the bridge by striking the cleansing whip, spraying water and waving a flag.
 Next, at the start, middle and end of the bridge, he whips the ground and hits his back with nails (twice at the start) and cuts his back with a sword (middle).
 Each time, he spits talisman water on the knife or ball of nails.
 After a number of cuts Ah Xiang stops him with a flag.